Sequential Solution Concepts in Cooperative Games with Generalized Characteristic Functions: The Class of Mechanisms

 \section{The \clAlg{} Class of Mechanisms}

-In this section, we introduce a class of reward sharing mechanisms that we later show to uniquely satisfy OIR, I4OA, and SE.
+In this section, we introduce a class of reward-sharing mechanisms that we later show to uniquely satisfy OIR, I4OA, and SE.
 As a precursor to this class, we first define two conditions called the \emph{basis} conditions for a TCG \seqgame{}.

 \begin{definition}[Basis conditions] A TCG \seqgame{} satisfies {\em basis conditions} if there exists a vector $x \in \mathbb{R}^n$ such that the following conditions hold

 We call the vector $x\in \mathbb{R}^n$ that satisfies the above conditions a \emph{basis solution}. \end{definition}